jgolightly1/Warrant/README.md

 >When the installation is finished, click the option to "Disable Path Limit"

 -------------------------------------------------------------------------------
-Go back to the command prompt:
+---Go back to the command prompt:

 refreshenv